ptyork/au-aist2120-20sp-project1g/README.md

 5. Your main game play might work best as a `while True:` loop that will `break` only when somebody wins (i.e., a call to `moves_remaining()` returns 0)

-6. The logic for `display_board()` may not be obvious because your "keys" will include letters and numbers, not just sequential numbers.
+6. The logic for `show_board()` may not be obvious because your "keys" will include letters and numbers, not just sequential numbers.
 Just to get your brain in the right general location, you might want to create a nested for loop to iterate over each of the board squares (row by row) in the right order:
 ```
         rows = ('1','2','3','4','5','6')
         cols = ('A','B','C','D','E','F')